Skip to main content

 10. Replacing an employee costs between 50% and 150% of their annual salary

-If this doesn’t give you goosebumps, we don’t know what will.
-Replacing an employee is hugely expensive.
-From recruitment expenses to repeated training, the costs involved are out of this world, so anything you can do to retain your talent will have a positive impact on your budget!
+From recruitment expenses to repeated training, the cost of replacing an employee can be eye watering - so anything you can do to retain your talent will have a positive impact on your budget!

 The numbers paint a pretty daunting picture - so what's the solution?